xoChrisCo/video-toolbox/README.md

 - Identifying potentially corrupt or problematic video files
 - Gathering detailed metadata about your video collection
 - Addressing specific playback issues related to HDR content on Plex
+- Preparing specific sets of files for processing with Tdarr

 ## Prerequisites